darkrenaissance/darkfi/doc/src/testnet/atomic-swap.md

 # Atomic Swaps

-In order to do an atomic swap with someone, you will first have to come to consensus on what tokens you wish to swap.
+In order to do an atomic swap with someone, you will first have to come to a consensus on what tokens you wish to swap.
 For example purposes, let's say you want to swap `40` `WCKD` (which is the balance you should have left over after doing the payment from the previous page) for your counterparty's `20` `MLDY`.
 For this tutorial the counterparty